DevSecOps-AppSec/py-sqli/README.md

 - **Login Functionality**: Users can log in using predefined credentials stored in a local SQLite database.
 - **Admin-Only Search Functionality**: The admin user can search for users by their ID.
 However, due to improper access controls, all logged-in users can access this page through forced browsing.
 - **SQL Injection Vulnerability**: The login and search fields are vulnerable to SQL Injection, allowing attackers to extract all user data.
+- **Remote Code Execution (RCE) Vulnerability**: A URL-to-IP lookup feature is vulnerable to command injection, enabling attackers to execute arbitrary shell commands.

 ## Vulnerabilities Demonstrated

+### SQL Injection (SQLi)
 - **Error-Based SQL Injection**: The search functionality is intentionally left vulnerable, allowing attackers to manipulate the SQL query and retrieve sensitive data.
 - **Login Bypass via SQL Injection**: The login page can be exploited to bypass authentication and gain unauthorized access.

+### Forced Browsing
-- **Forced Browsing**: Non-admin users can access restricted admin pages by directly navigating to the URL, demonstrating the consequences of improper access control.
+- Non-admin users can access restricted admin pages by directly navigating to the URL, demonstrating the consequences of improper access control.

+### Remote Code Execution (RCE)
+- The RCE vulnerability allows attackers to exploit the `nslookup` feature, injecting arbitrary shell commands to execute on the server.

 ## Prerequisites